iodapson/axum-Yew/slide/axum-slide.md

 ##### returning a response

-Any type that implements 'IntoResponse' can be returned as a response by axum.
-There would be little need to implement IntoResponse manually because axum provides implementations for many common types.
-It could be necessary though to implement 'IntoResponse' a custom error type when you want to return the custom error type as a response from handlers
+Any type that implements `IntoResponse` can be returned as a response by axum.

+There would be little need to implement `IntoResponse` manually because axum provides implementations for many common types.
+It could be necessary though to implement `IntoResponse` for a custom error type when you want to return the custom type as an error-response from route handlers.

+<pre>Code example of route-handlers that return responses:</pre>

 ```rust
 use axum::{